vitalijm/acf-custom-field-locations-rule/README.md

 # ACF Custom Field Location Rules

-Set ACF field group location based on select, checkbox, radion and true/false fields in other field groups.
+Set ACF field group location based on select, checkbox, radio and true/false fields in other field groups.

 ## How to use

 Create a field group with choice fields.

-When additional field groups the choice fields in other field groups will be detected and be available to chooose from.
+When adding additional field groups the choice fields in other field groups will be detected and be available to chooose from.

 * Only top level choice fields are available.
 * Repeaters and flexible content sub fields cannot be used.
+* The field that you are basing your location rule on must be in a field group on the same post.
+Any choice field can be selected but if it's not part of another field group on the same post then it woun't do anything.

 ## Issues with the plugin